Jahender/architecture-center/docs/reliability/disaster-recovery.md

     failover and failover testing.
 - Use Traffic Manager to automate user traffic failover to another region.

-To learn more, see [Azure resiliency technical guidance: recovery from a region-wide service disruption, Virtual machines](https://docs.microsoft.com/en-us/azure/architecture/resiliency/recovery-loss-azure-region#virtual-machines).
+To learn more, see [Recover from a region-wide service disruption, Virtual machines](../resiliency/recovery-loss-azure-region.md#virtual-machines).

 ### Storage recovery